walles/px/README.md

 * top: On pressing "q" to exit, redraw the screen one last time with a few less rows than usual before exiting.
 * top: Print system load before the process listing.
+* Parse Java and Python command lines and print the name of the program being executed rather than the VM.